Bernard Caleo: Background

-Caleo grew up in Northcote, where he still lives, and has six siblings.
-He graduated with an Arts degree from the University of Melbourne.
-He is married to Susan Bamford, a singer and performer, and they have 2 sons.
-In the mid-1980s. alongside Narayan Khandekar, Bernard was one ball of the two-ball stand-up comic team "The Superballs".

 He worked part-time at the Melbourne Museum for fifteen years as a public programs officer running activities and performances.
-He works for Readings bookshop in Carlton, helping with and drawing events.
-He visits schools, libraries and universities, lecturing and leading workshops about comics books.

 Comics and performance

 He was the editor of Tango, a comics anthology series which was published irregularly from 1997 to 2009.
 He also runs Cardigan Comics, the publishing company which publishes Tango.
 As a comic artist, Caleo contributes to Tango, as well as producing a webcomic called "I Knew Him".
 Collaborating with Erica Wagner and Elizabeth MacFarlane, Caleo began the Publishing enterprise 'Twelve Panels Press', which translated and published Jan Bauer's graphic novel 'The Salty River' in 2015.

 He is also the author of the comics Yell Ole!, later called False Impressionists (Bernard Caleo and Brendan Tolley, Imaginate, 1993-), Café Ghetto (Bernard Caleo and John Murphy, Santa Madonna Publications, 1998–2000), and Caleo & Khandekar's homage to Hergé : the element of surprise (Bernard Caleo and Khandekar, Polluxman, 1996).
 In 2009, Caleo contributed comic work to the Melbourne incarnation of Super Heroes and Schlemiels: Jews and Comic Art which appeared at the Jewish Museum of Australia in Melbourne.

 The play The Great Game by Katherine Connolly, in which Caleo portrayed Frederick Baranaby, 'the strongest man in the British Empire' played in Melbourne at La Mama Theatre in 2014.
 He played English scientist Michael Faraday for Faraday’s Candle, a one-man show for CSIRO in 2011/12.
 In 2008, Caleo and collaborator Bruce Woolley wrote and performed Miracleman, a stage adaptation of the Alan Moore Marvelman comic series.

-In 2018 he provided the illustrations for the book 'How to Win a Nobel Prize', written by Lorna Hendry and published by Black Ink.
-The book was shortlisted for A Western Australia Premier's Literary Awards in 2019.